|

 Ansbach-Bayreuth

-Blue facings and vests as well as brass buttons.
+Blue facings and vest as well as brass buttons.
 Schorr also mentions

 leather breaches.